 Container ships in the future

-Since the start of the environmental assessment, there have been developments in the container shipping industry, such as larger ship sizes and the formation of new shipping company alliances, which motivated us to commission a forecast of container ship traffic travelling through the Salish Sea and serving Pacific Northwest ports, with or without the Roberts Bank Terminal 2 Project.
+Since the start of the environmental assessment, there have been developments in the container shipping industry, such as larger ship sizes and the formation of new shipping company alliances.
+This motivated the port authority to commission a forecast of container ship traffic travelling through the Salish Sea and serving Pacific Northwest ports, with or without the Roberts Bank Terminal 2 Project.

 The conclusion of that study was that the total number of container ships that serve the Port of Vancouver container terminals will be the same, whether or not the Roberts Bank Terminal 2 Project is built.
 What will change is the size of the ships, which will be slightly larger on average if the project proceeds, and the amount of cargo loaded and unloaded in Vancouver, which will increase by approximately 33 per cent.